Gc0rp/Gc0rp.github.io/content/posts/objects-in-disguise.md

-If you would like a deeper look, here is the assembly code from Michael Stanton at Google:
+If you would like a deeper look, Michael Stanton from Google published this assembly from his talk "V8 and How It Listens to You":
 ![alt text](/img/inline-cache-assembly.png)